How to Fix “ Briefly Unavailable for Scheduled Maintenance. Check Back in a Minute.” Error in WordPress

 1. Fixing the Error Using Hostinger’s hPanel

-Hostinger users can simply access the hPanel’s File Manager to begin fixing this WordPress issue.
+Hostinger users can simply access hPanel’s File Manager to begin fixing this WordPress issue.
 However, note that the overall process is similar no matter what platform you’re using.

 - Once you’re logged in to your hPanel dashboard, navigate to the Files section and click File Manager.